 Thanks to the Marquis de Marigny, the Director of Royal Buildings, Louis XV appointed Soufflot architect of the new church in 1755.
 By that time, Soufflot had achieved high standing in the French architectural profession, having recently completed a number of important buildings in Lyon, France, as the city’s municipal architect.
 Soufflot had earlier established close ties to the French court when he accompanied Marigny as an architectural tutor on a journey through Italy.
 Marigny and the king calculated that Soufflot was the best candidate to give them the kind of memorable and forward-looking building that they wanted for their interconnected political and religious purposes.

 Inside, the unusually abundant rows of free-standing columns support a series of Roman vaults and the central dome in a remarkably clear and logical expression of space and structure—one of the artistic goals of Soufflot and certain other French architects of his generation.
-Ste-Geneviève is a Greek cross in plan (nave, north and south transepts, and choir are of equal dimensions), and originally the walls were pierced with windows in each bay between the columns.
+Ste-Geneviève is a Greek cross in plan, and originally the walls were pierced with windows in each bay between the columns.
 This structure created a Gothic sense of openness out of the classical columns and round-arched (as opposed to Gothic pointed-arch) vaults.
 Together these elements endowed Soufflot’s building with stark order and light-filled spaciousness.
 The relative lack of decorative adornment contributed greatly to the sense of spatial clarity and austere grandeur.

 Looking to the past to solve modern problems